veertuinc/gitlab-runner/README.md

   - `common/build.go`
       - Added Retries logic to support the new --preparation-retries option
   - `common/build_test.go`
-      - Fixed `TestRetryPrepare` and `TestPrepareFailure` for PrepareRetries being 0 by default + failure fix
+      - Fixed `TestRetryPrepare` and `TestPrepareFailure` for PrepareRetries being 0 by default (consts.go updated const to var)
   - `common/const.go`
       - PreparationRetries = 2
       - const PreparationRetries -> var so tests can change it